smartsheet-platform/smartsheet-csharp-sdk/README.md

 ## Contributing
 If you would like to contribute a change to the SDK, please fork a branch and then submit a pull request.
 [More info here.](https://help.github.com/articles/using-pull-requests)

+### Development Environment
+The SDK has been successfully developed on both Visual Studio 2015 and 2017 (Community Edition), on Windows 10 devices.

+The documentation requires the [Sandcastle Help File Builder](https://github.com/EWSoftware/SHFB/releases) and its Visual Studio extension to build; these dependencies should be optional, and Visual Studio will merely warn you and leave the documentation project unloaded if you don't have it installed.

 ## Support
 If you have any questions or issues with this SDK please post on [StackOverflow using the tag "smartsheet-api"](http://stackoverflow.com/questions/tagged/smartsheet-api) or contact us directly at api@smartsheet.com.